raagin/django-uploadfield/README.md

 # Django Uploadfield
-Direct uploading files and handling it in templates with [Django FileBrowser](https://github.com/sehmaschine/django-filebrowser/)
+Direct uploading files and handling it in templates with [Django FileBrowser](https://github.com/sehmaschine/django-filebrowser/) (FB)
 Module use Dropzone.js, Vue and Fancybox js modules.
 Allow to add multiple images in django-filebrowser module if "image" field exists in inline model.
 Project in development stage.
 Now it works only in django admin interface.